scott113341/redis-keyspace-stats/README.md

 ### Releasing

 1. Bump the `version` in `Cargo.toml`
+2. Run `cargo test`
-2. Commit, add a git tag for the [release](https://github.com/scott113341/redis-keyspace-stats/releases), and push
+3. Commit, add a git tag for the [release](https://github.com/scott113341/redis-keyspace-stats/releases), and push
-3. Run `cargo publish`
+4. Run `cargo publish`